adithyakrish0/alt-a-smartfix/README.md

 ---

-## 🎯 What is Alt-D?
+## 🎯 What is Alt-A?

-Alt-D Smart Fix is a Firefox extension that lets you **select any text** in any input field, textarea, or content-editable region, press your configured keyboard shortcut (e.g., **`Alt + A`**), and instantly rewrite it using state-of-the-art AI models from [Groq](https://groq.com).
+Alt-A Smart Fix is a Firefox extension that lets you **select any text** in any input field, textarea, or content-editable region, press your configured keyboard shortcut (e.g., **`Alt + A`**), and instantly rewrite it using state-of-the-art AI models from [Groq](https://groq.com).

-Whether you're writing emails, crafting social media posts, coding documentation, or chatting — Alt-D helps you communicate more clearly and professionally in seconds.
+Whether you're writing emails, crafting social media posts, coding documentation, or chatting — Alt-A helps you communicate more clearly and professionally in seconds.

 ### ✨ Key Highlights